nlopez59/MortgageWorkspace/readme.md

 |-----------|---------
 | SYSIN     | Input linked control cards (optional)
 | SYSLIN    | Input Object deck from the compile step
-| SYSLMOD   | Output load module member in a Load PDS used for Deployment
+| SYSLMOD   | Output load module member of a Load PDS and used for Deployment
+| SYSPRINT  | Output linkedit log

  <img src="images/zappbuild.png" width="800">

 _Side Notes_
 - There are 2 basic PDS types; source and load:
-  - In zappbuild, program source, DBRM, and object deck PDSs are allocated (created) with these attributes ```srcOptions=dsorg(PO) recfm(F,B) lrecl(80) dsntype(library)```
+  - In dbb-zappbuild, program source, DBRM, and object deck PDSs are allocated (created) with the attributes ```srcOptions=dsorg(PO) recfm(F) lrecl(80) ```
-  - Load PDS is    ```loadOptions=dsorg(PO) recfm(U)   blksize(32760) dsntype(library)```
+  - Load PDS is    ```loadOptions=dsorg(PO) recfm(U)   blksize(32760) ```
   - The main difference is the record format (recfm).
-Source PDSs are defined as fixed(F,B) record format(recfm) with logical records(lrecl) of 80 bytes.
+Source PDSs are defined as fixed(F,B) record format with logical records(lrecl) of 80 bytes.
 Load PDSs have an undefined (U) record format with records that can be up to 32760 bytes.
-  - The dataset organization(dsorg) of 'PO' defines these files are Partitioned Organization or PDS (Partitioned Dataset) for short.
+  - The dataset organization(dsorg) of 'PO' defines these files as  Partitioned Organization or PDS (Partitioned Dataset) for short.
+As an analogy, a PDS is like folder on a PC with members that are like files within the folder.
-  - There are 2 types of PDSs.
-The one used for modern builds is PDSE and defined with 'dsntype(library)'.
-The other is a traditional PDS with no dsntype and not used in DBB builds.

-- For Online or Common services, a CICS Newcopy or DB2 Bind may be needed after each build.
-- Batch applications may require new or updated JCL.
-- There are many other system resource definitions or updates like a DB2 table, a CICS screen that may be needed as part of a deployment.